30 July - 25 September 2022

 Opening on Friday, 29 July at 07:30 PM

 Artists: Igor Bošnjak, Mladen Bundalo, Lana Čmajčanin, Lala Raščić, Saša Tatić, Maja Zećo

 Curated by Jon Blackwood

-The exhibition is accompanied by a full colour catalogue with essays from Jon Blackwood and Irfan Hošić, director & founder of the KRAK Centre for Contemporary Culture in Bihać.
+The exhibition is accompanied by a full colour catalogue featuring essays by curator Jon Blackwood, and Irfan Hošić, founding director of KRAK, Bihać.